 Addendum: 20th Jan 2008

 Thought will share a little bit of info with you all.
 This post and the previous response to Raja Sen’s review went on to become my most popular posts ever.
 The first one got a total of 1039 unique page views from 23rd Dec till date and second one (present post) got a total of 272 from 6th Jan.
 The first one was also posted on Great Indian and Mutiny and it got some plethora of comments (a total of 34) and opinions there as also on this blog.
 The post also got linked by other bloggers, one I can remember is on India Reviews here.
-Today also discovered the second rip off got a mention in this site called TV News Mag.
 Now all those figures may not be that great for other popular blogs, but for my blog they are very flattering and I want to thank everybody who read these posts and commented.
 Thanks to Mr. Raja Sen and Rangan Baradwaj also cause I wouldn’t have written these posts had it not been for their reviews.

 Saw TZP for the second time.
 The hall was packed, audience age group varied from 6 years to 60 years, their reactions were amazing, they clapped, laughed, cried.
 In the end they all stood still, watching the documentary clippings, as the credits rolled.
 On my second watch I found it even more perfect.
 So while I had earlier dropped the idea of nitpicking the critics I am back at it.

-Before I proceed I must confess, I myself am indulging in nitpicking big time by these Review Rip off posts, something I accuse the critics of doing.
-I must also add I have never read anything written by Brangan ever befoand I don’t have anything personal against him.
+Before I proceed I must confess, I myself am indulging in nitpicking big time by these Review Ripping posts, something I accuse the critics of doing.
+I must also add I have never read anything written by Brangan ever before and I don’t have anything personal against him.
 This post is only about his review of TZP.
 Not a penny more not a penny less.